Daplixo/Adventure-time/README.md

 -> Okay so I was actually able to do something today, I acted a banner at the start of my game to improve the interface.

+### On November 21st
+-> Learnt about things like figlet and added a text banner in beginning of my game interface, a loading screen and also improved the over-all functionality of it.

 # Thank you